sergiocallegari/PyDSM/doc/source/windows-getting-started.rst

 This command should not report any error.
 After issuing it, the PyDSM functions should be available under the ``pydsm`` namespace.

-Please, refer to the PyDSM reference for further information on how to take advantage of the code.
-It may also be helpful to check the reference for information on how to reproduce the results in the papers
+Please, look at the PyDSM reference for further information on how to take advantage of the code.
+It may also be helpful to check the reference for information on the scientific papers that describe the methods implemented in the package.

-  Sergio Callegari, Federico Bizzarri *"Output Filter Aware Optimization of the Noise Shaping Properties of ΔΣ Modulators via Semi-Definite Programming,"* IEEE Transactions on Circuits and systems - Part I: Regular Papers.

-  Sergio Callegari, Federico Bizzarri *"Should ΔΣ modulators used in AC motor drives be adapted to the mechanical load of the motor?,"* Proceedings of the 19th IEEE International Conference on Electronics, Circuits and Systems (ICECS), 2012, pp. 849 - 852.

-  Sergio Callegari, Federico Bizzarri *"Noise Weighting in the Design of ΔΣ Modulators (with a Psychoacoustic Coder as an Example),"* IEEE Transactions on Circuits and Systems - Part II:
-  Express Briefs.
-To appear in 2013.

-If you find this code useful, please consider citing the above papers in your work.
+If you find this code useful, please consider citing such papers in your work.

 .. _pythonlibs site by Christoph Gohlke :